dotnet/docs/docs/azure/sdk/aspnetcore-guidance.md

 [Microsoft Entra ID](/entra/fundamentals/whatis) is the recommended approach to authenticate requests to Azure services.
 This identity service supports [role-based access control (RBAC)](/azure/role-based-access-control/overview) to manage access to Azure resources based on a user's Entra ID account and assigned roles.

-Use the [Azure Identity client library](/dotnet/api/overview/azure/identity-readme) to implement secretless connections to Azure services in your code with Microsoft Entra ID.
+Use the [Azure.Identity](/dotnet/api/overview/azure/identity-readme) client library to implement secretless connections to Azure services in your code with Microsoft Entra ID.
 The Azure Identity client library provides tools such as `DefaultAzureCredential` to simplify configuring secure connections. `DefaultAzureCredential` supports multiple authentication methods and determines which method should be used at runtime.
 This approach enables your app to use different authentication methods in different environments (local vs. production) without implementing environment-specific code.

 > [!NOTE]
 > Many Azure services also allow you to authorize requests using secrets keys.
 However, this approach should be used with caution.
 Developers must be diligent to never expose the access key in an unsecure location.
 Anyone who has the access key is able to authorize requests against the service and data.